microsoft/nni/docs/en_US/Compression/AutoPruningUsingTuners.rst

     acc = test(model)  # test the fine-tuned model
     nni.report_final_results(acc)

-Then, define a ``config`` file in YAML to automatically tuning model, pruning algorithm and sparisty.
+Then, define a ``config`` file in YAML to automatically tuning model, pruning algorithm and sparsity.

 .. code-block:: yaml